SECURITY Refer to JOBS in Security Level Details - Permissions

 You can configure to receive an StdOut or StdErr file via email after the job has run.

 NOTE You can download the job output file from within the email notification.
 The link expires after seven days, however, you can also access and download the file in the Web Portal.
-Refer to The job view in the current UI or the Activities card in the New UI.
+Refer to The job view in the legacy UI or the Activities card in the New UI.

 NOTE A job output file can also be downloaded from within an email notification in the New UI.
 Refer to Automatically Email StdOut/StdErr Options in Scheduled jobs - New UI or Export Selected StdOut/StdErr in Job results - New UI.